 - Reporting Parcel Data Issues to the Regrid Team

 - Data Updates Monthly Email

 Style Data in Your Project

-This feature is only available with a Regrid Pro, Team, or Enterprise account.
+This feature is only available with a paid Regrid account (Pro or Team).
 Click here to upgrade your account.

 If you want to create a parcel map color coded based on data in your account (either survey data or imported data) you can do so by creating Styles rules.
 Styles rules will apply to your entire Project.
 You can change your Styles at any time.